DashChat: Interactive Authoring of Performance Dashboard Design Prototypes through Conversation with LLM-Powered Agent: Introduction

-Today, deploying industrial dashboards (often on large high-resolution displays) to showcase their operational performance and digital transformation progress is becoming increasingly popular among organizations, such as enterprises and governments.
-These dashboards often utilize multiple coordinated views to present complex data from diverse perspectives, enabling viewers to gain comprehensive insights~\cite{https://doi.org/10.1111/cgf.15001}.
-Often deployed in command centers, public spaces, and conference halls, industrial dashboards have become increasingly critical in facilitating data communication and supporting informed decision-making across diverse domains~\cite{Mei:2020:DataV}.
-An exemplary case of industrial dashboard is ``\textit{Alibaba Double Eleven Product Sales Monitoring Dashboard} (Fig~\ref{fig:dashboardExamples}(a)).
-The dashboard provides real-time insights into sales, logistics, and consumer behavior for the largest shopping festival in China.
-The festival has not only transformed e-commerce in China but also set global standards for online retail, driving technological innovation and reshaping modern shopping culture.
-This dashboard was designed for real-time sales tracking during the annual shopping extravaganza, enabling businesses to monitor key metrics like total sales, regional distribution, top products, and customer behavior through an intuitive and visually compelling interface.
-Another significant example is ``\textit{World Population Day Global Statistics Display Dashboard}'' (Fig~\ref{fig:dashboardExamples}(b)), which visualizes demographic trends, growth rates, and regional distributions.
-By simplifying complex data, it empowers decision makers and the public, fostering international dialogue on critical issues.
-Together, these examples demonstrate the transformative role of industrial dashboards in addressing both commercial and societal needs.
+\IEEEPARstart{P}{erformance} dashboards are visualization systems designed for organizations such as enterprises and government agencies to measure and monitor their operational performance effectively~\cite{https://doi.org/10.1111/cgf.15001,8358558,eckerson2010performance}.
+Often deployed in command centers and public spaces, performance dashboards have become increasingly critical in facilitating data communication and supporting informed decision-making across diverse domains~\cite{Mei:2020:DataV,kruglov2021tailored}.
+Unlike dashboards designed to support exploratory analysis by data professionals, a performance dashboard is a full-fledged business information system built upon business intelligence and data integration infrastructures, which provides timely and high-level visibility into key performance indicators~\cite{8358558}.
+An exemplary case of a performance dashboard is ``\textit{Alibaba Double Eleven Product Sales Monitoring Dashboard}'' (Fig.~\ref{fig:dashboardExamples}).
+The dashboard was designed for real-time sales tracking during the annual shopping extravaganza, enabling businesses to monitor key metrics like total sales, regional distribution, and top products through an intuitive interface.
+Alibaba's success in the digital economy is made visible through the dashboard.
+More than a promotional campaign, Double Eleven is setting benchmarks for online retail and reshaping contemporary shopping culture.
+The examples demonstrate the transformative role of performance dashboards in addressing both commercial and societal needs.